Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 I got the banh mi (9,600 won or $6.70 USD) as well as a latte.
 The banh mi was flavorful and they use really good and realistic vegan meat.

-Their items are ready for takeaway too.
+I’ve gotten their items like their salt bread and tofu wrap for takeaway too.
 Would go again!

 Here are other western vegan restaurants in Seoul that I haven’t tried yet: